 The Affiliation IFR clarifies that SBA's affiliation rules apply to all PPP applicants unless an exemption provided in the CARES Act applies.
-It also adds a new exemption, providing that this provision with regard to PPP and EIDL.
-See https://www.sba.gov/sites/default/files/2020-04/SBA%20Faith-Based%20FAQ%20Final.pdf.

-affiliation rules do not apply to relationships of any church, faith-based organization, or entity that is based on religious teaching or belief.
+It also adds a new exemption, providing that affiliation rules do not apply to relationships of any church, faith-based organization, or entity that is based on religious teaching or belief.
 Affiliation rules a waived for: